francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

 </div>
 <br>

-**Complementarities of Joint Decisions Over Health Insurance within a Household: Evidence from Medicare Part D**
+**Complementarities of Joint Decisions Over Health Insurance: Evidence from Spouses in Medicare Part D**

 **Catastrophic Decisions: Household Reactions When Individual Members Age into or out of Health Insurance Eligibility Criteria**